therealsphinx/support.balsamiq.com/content/installation/citrix.md

 ---
-date: 2015-05-09T16:46:35+02:00
-title: "Can I Install Mockups 3 for Desktop on Citrix or Other Virtual Environments?"
+title: Can I Install Mockups 3 for Desktop on Citrix or Other Virtual Environments?
-menu: "menuinstallation"
+date: '2015-05-09T14:46:35.000+00:00'
 weight: 200
+menu:
+  menuinstallation:
+    weight: 200
+draft: ''

 ---

 From what we know about Citrix, you won't have any trouble installing and registering Mockups 3 for Desktop on it or on any other virtual environment.
 You may even find [this FAQ on silent installation](https://support.balsamiq.com/installation/silentinstall/) helpful.